-Howl is a celebration of 15 significant moments in art history.
-A ritual procession starring a sculpture of Captain Cook, thousands of sunflower seeds and a killer whale named Tilikum.
+Howl is a performance at the intersection of parade, protest and procession, starring a sculpture of Captain Cook, thousands of sunflower seeds and a killer whale named Tilikum.
 A requiem that is unquestionably queer, arguably dangerous and probably obscene.
-Performed by four women.
+Performed by three women.
 Scored by Mozart himself.

 Created by Willoh S. Weiland, Lara Thoms and Lz Dunn, Howl commemorates controversy – from the furore aroused over a feminist self-portrait and the outrage at a rainbow being burnt repeatedly in a public square, to the indignation of artists arrested on suspicion of bio-terrorism.
 Howl energetically probes the reactions art can invoke, and the perspective that history permits.

 THIS SEASON IS NOW SOLD OUT – THANK YOU FOR YOUR INTEREST!